frederick-vs-ja/Quuxplusone-blog/_posts/2022-10-23-notes-on-alcestis.md

 Euripides doesn't _show_ us Alcestis placing wreaths on the altars of her bedchamber, but merely describes it (because the action uniformly takes place in the courtyard of Admetus' palace).
-In fact in Euripides we get the whole action of the Prologue "told, not shown" as well, from Apollo's lips; it's only because Greene is a modern writer willing to dispense with unity of time, place, and action that her Prologue is able to _show_ us occurrences that happened months earlier, in different cities, involving different characters.
+In fact in Euripides we get the whole action of the Prologue "told, not shown" as well, from Apollo's lips.
+It's only because Greene is a modern writer willing to dispense with unity of time, place, and action that her Prologue is able to _show_ us occurrences that happened months earlier, in different cities, involving different characters.

 However, Greene still doesn't depart from Euripides far enough to _show_ us Heracles' fight with Death; that action still takes place offstage, and feels much less satisfactory here.
-The Prologue has already taken us into the Cyclopes' workshop, why shouldn't we see Hades as well?
+The Prologue has already taken us into the Cyclopes' workshop; why shouldn't we see Hades as well?

 ----